wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 > ### {% icon tip %} Purity of the sample - Hba-a1 gene
 >
-> Hba-a1 gene is highly expressed in a tiny bit of the middle DP cluster.
-Interestingly, it forms clearly visible, distinct, little branch.
-It means that hemoglobin - a red blood cell marker appears there, even more - those cells were gathered there.
-Obviously, that should NOT be found in T-cells.
-However, if you remember the expression of that gene in the previous tutorial where Scanpy was used (just look on the image below) - that marker appeared throughout the entire sample in low numbers.
-This suggests some background in the media the cells were in.
-Monocle allowed us to gather the cells expressing that gene into a distinct group!
+> The Hba-a1 gene creates hemoglobin which is found in red blood cells.
+This is highly expressed in a tiny bit of the middle DP cluster.
+Interestingly, it forms a a clearly visible, distinct, little branch.
+Hemoglobin should NOT be found in T-cells.
+However, if you remember, the gene was found to be expressed in the previous Scanpy tutorial (see the image below).
+That marker appeared throughout the entire sample in low numbers, suggesting some background contamination of red blood cell debris in the cell samples during library generation.
+Unlike Scanpy, Monocle algorithms allowed us to gather the cells expressing that gene into a distinct group!
 That's great!
-Thanks to that, we wouldn't have to play with filtering settings (which would be the solution in the previous tutorial and which might cause the loss of many other cells as well) - we could just remove that small group.
-This is just a note for the future reference - for now we'll continue with the data we already have.
-At least we know what this tiny branch exactly is.
 > ![Hemoglobin](../../images/scrna-casestudy-monocle/hb.png "Hemoglobin across clusters - comparision between Scanpy and Monocle")
 {: .question}

 ## Top marker genes

 Here we used a priori knowledge regarding the marker genes.
-If we wanted to approach this problem in an unsupervised manner, we could use Monocle to tell us what would be the top marker genes in each group of cells.
-This is very useful if we don’t know the type of the cells in a specific cluster and we want to identify it, based on common marker genes.
-Or when we want to find other marker genes than those currently known.
+If we wanted to approach this problem in an unsupervised manner, we could use Monocle to tell us the top marker genes in each group of cells.
+This is very useful if we are trying to identify a cell type, or if we want to find novel marker genes for known cell types.

 > ### {% icon question %} Questions
 >
-> If I cluster cells that are not annotated, can I assign clusters to cell type based on gene expression using Monocle3?
+> If I cluster cells that are not annotated, can I assign clusters to a cell type based on gene expression using Monocle3?
 >
 > > ### {% icon solution %} Solution
 > >
-> > Of course you can!
-That’s the point of clustering and gene expression analysis.
-However currently this function hasn’t been turned into a Galaxy tool yet, so in order to do so, you have to use the piece of code in R which performs this annotation.
+> > Theoretically...yes!
+That’s the point of the clustering and gene expression analysis.
+However, as of the writing of this tutorial, this function hasn’t been turned into a Galaxy tool yet and is only available in R.
 > >
 > {: .solution}
 >